 On the other hand, a loyal customer is one who has repeatedly made purchases from you.
 You spent $50 acquiring them, but by now they’ve made multiple purchases from your store – sales worth more than $250 so far.
 And they’re likely to come back for more, owing to the trust they’ve shown in your brand.

-Who do you think has a higher CLTV?
+Who do you think has a higher Customer Lifetime Value?
 Your loyal customers.

 But does that mean your one-time customers are worthless?
 No.

 You just need to implement the right strategies to improve that customer segment’s CLTV instead.
 The same holds true for all the customer segments of your E-commerce business.

 Why do you need to improve your CLTV?

 Returning customers have a 60-70% chance of purchasing a service/product again*

 It’s also a fact that acquiring new customers costs 5 times as much as retaining existing ones.

 And worst of all?
 Businesses miss out on $1.6 trillion from losing customers to a competitor*

 That’s why you need to calculate the CLTV for different customer segments of your E-commerce business.
 Additionally, CLTV helps you to:

 - Determine how much you should invest in existing customers to drive more revenue.